SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 S2mConnector
 ------------------

-This connect two nodes using registers on the ready signal, which can be usefull to improve backpresure combinatorial timings.
+This connect two nodes using registers on the ready signal, which can be useful to improve backpresure combinatorial timings.

 .. code-block:: scala